uniqush/uniqush-push/README.md

 # Introduction #

-*Uniqush* is a _free_ and _open source_ software system which provides a unified push service for server side notification to apps on mobile devices.
+*Uniqush* (pronounced: YOU-ni-kush) is a _free_ and _open source_ software system which provides a unified push service for server side notification to apps on mobile devices.
 The `uniqush-push` API abstracts the APIs of the various push services used to send push notifications to those devices.
 By running `uniqush-push` on the server side, you can send push notifications to any supported mobile platform.